pippim/pippim.github.io/programs/tim-ta.md

 >
 > `ffmpeg -i track01.wav -acodec mp3 track01.mp3`
 >
-> Or use an free online conversion service.
+> You can also use one of the free online media conversion services.

 ---